great-expectations/great_expectations/docs/guides/connecting_to_your_data/how_to_choose_which_dataconnector_to_use.md

 title: How to choose which DataConnector to use
 ---

-Great Expectations provides two types of `DataConnector` classes for connecting to file-system-like data.
-This includes files on disk, but also S3 object stores, etc:
+Great Expectations provides three types of `DataConnector` classes.
+Two classes are for connecting to file-system-like data (this includes files on disk, but also S3 object stores, etc) as well as relational database data:

 - A ConfiguredAssetDataConnector allows users to have the most fine-tuning, and requires an explicit listing of each DataAsset you want to connect to.
 Examples of this type of `DataConnector` include `ConfiguredAssetFilesystemDataConnector` and `ConfiguredAssetS3DataConnector`.
 - An InferredAssetDataConnector infers `data_asset_name` by using a regex that takes advantage of patterns that exist in the filename or folder structure.
 Examples of this type of `DataConnector` include `InferredAssetFilesystemDataConnector` and `InferredAssetS3DataConnector`.

+The third type of `DataConnector` class is for providing a batch's data directly at runtime:

+- A `RuntimeDataConnector` enables you to use a `RuntimeBatchRequest` to wrap either an in-memory dataframe, filepath, or SQL query, and must include batch identifiers that uniquely identify the data (e.g. a `run_id` from an AirFlow DAG run).

+If you know for example, that your Pipeline Runner will already have your batch data in memory at runtime, you can choose to configure a `RuntimeDataConnector` with unique batch identifiers.
+Reference the documents on [How to configure a RuntimeDataConnector](guides/connecting_to_your_data/how_to_configure_a_runtimedataconnector.md) and [How to create a Batch of data from an in-memory Spark or Pandas dataframe](guides/connecting_to_your_data/how_to_create_a_batch_of_data_from_an_in_memory_spark_or_pandas_dataframe.md) to get started with `RuntimeDataConnectors`.

-The following examples will use `DataConnector` classes designed to connect to files on disk, namely `InferredAssetFilesystemDataConnector` and `ConfiguredAssetFilesystemDataConnector`.
+If you aren't sure which type of the remaining `DataConnector`s to use, the following examples will use `DataConnector` classes designed to connect to files on disk, namely `InferredAssetFilesystemDataConnector` and `ConfiguredAssetFilesystemDataConnector` to demonstrate the difference between these types of `DataConnectors`.

 ------------------------------------------
 When to use an InferredAssetDataConnector